Chuck Rainey: Career

 After college he played guitar in a local band but had difficulty with some of the guitar chords due to the large size of his hands.
 His drummer suggested that he might try playing a bass guitar instead.
 He was twenty-one years old when he first picked up a bass.
 His first big professional gig was playing with Big Jay McNeely.
 He then joined up with Sil Austin to tour Canada and New York.
 In 1962, Rainey joined King Curtis and his All-Star band; in 1965, they opened for The Beatles' 1965 US tour.
 He joined Quincy Jones's big band in 1972.
-By the 1970s he had played with Jerome Richardson, Grady Tate, Mose Allison, Gato Barbieri, Gene Ammons, as well as with Eddie Vinson at the 1971 Montreux Festival, and on five albums of Steely Dan.
+By the 1970s he had played with Jerome Richardson, Grady Tate, Mose Allison, Gato Barbieri, Gene Ammons, as well as with Eddie Vinson at the 1971 Montreux Festival, and on five albums by Steely Dan.
+Following the first breakup of Steely Dan, he played on one track of their co-leader Donald Fagen's debut solo album, but the session was stressful, and Rainey did not work with Steely Dan again.

-Although much of his contributions was as a session player, Rainey recorded a solo album, The Chuck Rainey Coalition, in 1969.
+Although much of his contributions were as a session player, Rainey recorded a solo album, The Chuck Rainey Coalition, in 1972.
 Other solo albums were Born Again (1982), Hangin' Out Right (1999), Sing & Dance (2001), and Interpretations of a Groove (2012).

 Rainey wrote the five-volume Complete Electric Bass Player instructional books, and filmed instructional videos.
 The early bass curriculum at Musicians Institute and the Dick Grove School of Music were created by Rainey.
 He also wrote columns for Bass Player magazine from 1990–1992.

 On November 5, 2011, Rainey had a stroke which paralyzed his left side.
 He spent four years receiving physical therapy and practicing meditation and Hatha yoga, and made a full recovery.

 In 2014, Rainey and drummer John Anthony Martinez cofounded Rhythm Intensive, which provides clinics, workshops, and master classes for aspiring rhythm section musicians.
 Rainey and Martinez also co-authored The Tune of Success: Unmask Your Genius.

 In an interview with Chris Jisi in April 2020, Rainey disclosed that he had retired as a bassist and turned his focus to writing his biography and leading Rhythm Intensive.

 A Rainey signature line of bass guitars is produced by Alvarez Guitars and Ken Smith Basses.

 Rainey received an honorary Doctor of Music degree from Berklee College of Music at a ceremony on May 7, 2022.